ai-robotics-estonia/2024_Machine_Vision_Misplacement-Detection_Quality_Check_Robot/README.md

 *This is a template repository for this organization.
 Start by replacing the placeholder for the project name with its actual title.*

-# [Testing of Automated Machine Vision Based Program Generation Method for Collaborative Robots]
+# Testing of Automated Machine Vision-Based Program Generation Method for Collaborative Robots

 ## Summary
 | Company Name | [Skarcon Machining OÜ](https://skarcon.ee/machinery/) |